Basic Science Physiology

 Inflammatory / necrotizing myopathy Normal NCS Myopathic MUPs + fibs/PSWs ("irritable myopathy"); CRDs Fibrillations in a myopathic pattern = active muscle fiber necrosis

-NMJ disorder (MG) Normal routine NCS; decrement on low-rate RNS Normal routine EMG; increased jitter on SFEMG Decrement >10% at 4th–5th response on RNS
+NMJ disorder (MG) Normal routine NCS; decrement on low-rate RNS Normal routine EMG; increased jitter on SFEMG >10% decrement between 1st and 4th (or 5th) response on RNS (typically maximal at 4th — U-shaped envelope)

-NMJ disorder (LEMS) Low baseline CMAP; >100% increment post-exercise Normal or mildly abnormal routine EMG Low CMAP + dramatic facilitation = presynaptic defect
+NMJ disorder (LEMS) Low baseline CMAP; ≥60% increment post-exercise (classic >100%; modern AANEM ≥60%) Normal or mildly abnormal routine EMG Low CMAP + dramatic facilitation = presynaptic defect

 Board Pearl

-ALS requires normal sensory NCS.
-If sensory studies are abnormal, reconsider the diagnosis.
+ALS pattern: widespread active/chronic denervation with no conduction block, and sensory NCS usually normal — but abnormal SNAPs should trigger a search for ALS mimics or coexisting neuropathy (entrapment, diabetic/age-related, vasculitic), not automatic exclusion.
 MMN mimics ALS but shows motor conduction block with normal sensory — and is treatable with IVIG.
 Radiation plexopathy is distinguished from neoplastic plexopathy by the presence of myokymic discharges.

 Denervation Timeline